dream-horizon-org/delivr/README.md

 # Example with options
 yarn dota bundle --platform android --bundle-path ./custom-path --make-sourcemap

-# Example with base bytecode optimization
-yarn dota bundle --platform android --base-bundle-path .dota/android/index.android.bundle

-Note: The base bundle path is used for Hermes bytecode optimization.
-If provided, the bundle will be compiled with the base bundle as reference, which can significantly reduce the size of patch bundles.
-For more details on creating optimized patches, see the [delivr-cli patch bundle documentation](https://github.com/ds-horizon/delivr-cli#patch-bundle-release).
 ```

 ## ✨ Base Bytecode Optimization (New Feature)

 Enhance your app's performance by significantly reducing patch bundle sizes using base bytecode optimization.
-There are two ways to set this up, depending on your bundle generation method:
+There are two ways to set this up, depending on your bundle generation method.
+For more details, see [Understanding Base Bytecode Optimization](#understanding-base-bytecode-optimization) below.

 ### Automated Setup